Verse-by-Verse Study

 Modern Philosophy

-We have whole wing of medicine that sees no therapeutic value in the knowledge of the love and peace of God, revealed to us through His Son, and ministered personally inside us by the Spirit.
+We have a whole wing of medicine that sees no therapeutic value in the knowledge of “the God of love and peace” (2 Cor 13:11) revealed to us through His Son, and ministered personally inside us by the Spirit.
 “For God is love, whoever lives in [God’s’] love, lives in God and God in them…and we know it by the Spirit, He gives us.”
 (1 John 4:16; 3:24).
-Modern therapy offers counseling, that most often prescribe drugs as a remedy for mental trouble.
+Modern therapy offers counseling, that often prescribe drugs as a remedy for mental trouble.

 The Christian therapist can tell from their experience what it is like to have, to know, to realize the blessedness of having “no condemnation for those who are in Christ Jesus” (Rom 8:1).